Thailand to extend dose gap for AstraZeneca vaccine to 16 weeks

 Authorities said the first six million of 61 million doses are expected to be available in June.

-Thailand has so far administered at least one dose of a COVID-19 vaccine to 1.94 million people, including healthcare and frontline workers, using AstraZeneca and Sinovac vaccines (SVA.O).
+Thailand has so far administered at least one dose of a COVID-19 vaccine to 1.94 million people, including healthcare and frontline workers, using AstraZeneca and Sinovac vaccines.

 Our Standards: The Thomson Reuters Trust Principles.